bmslpsu/Asymmetry/README.md

 ***NOTE: Analyze_Asymmetry_Control.m is not complete yet (do not run)

 ## File Stucture
-* In the folder "Experiment_Asymmetry" DAQ files are stored in the root, video files in "Vid", and angle files in Angle.
+* In the folder "Experiment_Asymmetry" DAQ files are stored in the root, video files in "Vid", and angle files in "Angle".
 * In "Experiment_Asymmetry_Control" there are folders for high constrast, low contrast, & interpolated motion.
 Each of these folders includes subfolders labeled by spatial frequency (0 = Random).
 There are no video or angle files associated with these experiments.

 ### Main Functions